-If you already know that the Alesis Nitro is the set you want, click here to go to Amazon right away to check the latest pricing and discounts.
+If you already know that the Alesis Nitro Mesh kit is the set you want, you can click the link just below.

 If you need more information before making your decision, read on.
 You can click a link in the table below to go directly to that section.

-What Sets the Alesis Nitro above Other Beginner Drum Sets?
+What Sets the Alesis Nitro Mesh Kit above Other Beginner Drum Sets?

-There are several features that the Nitro, which replaces the Alesis DM6 and apparently uses the DM7X sound module, has to attract your attention.
+There are several features that the Nitro, which earlier replaced the Alesis DM6 and apparently uses the DM7X sound module, has to attract your attention.

 First, as I hinted at just above, the brains of the unit seem to be the same as the one used in the Alesis DM7X.
 If you look closely at the module, you should be able to find DM7X stamped into it on the back.

-See another video below for hearing the actual sound of this Alesis kit.
+See another video below for hearing more of the sound of this Alesis Nitro Mesh kit.

 Inside the brain you get 40 modern and classic drum kits that use an amazing 385 drum and cymbal sounds.
 While you might not really need or use that many at the beginning, it’s good to know that they are there for later.
 You will get to play around with more sounds than are found in any other drum set in this price range.

 You can play along with any of the 60 tracks included.
 You might find that some of them are too complex at first, but there are easier ones to start with.
 As you get better, you can progress to the more complicated tracks.

 There is also a sequencer and a performance recorder inside.
 While these too are a little more advanced features, you can still have fun with them while you are just getting started.
 A sequencer is like a multi-track recorder.